(Note: dirty keyboard was Lysol-wiped multiple times in the typing of this article)

-While there are countless benefits to playing outside, it is helpful to be aware about what is really dirty some of the dangers to avoid health problems.
+While there are countless benefits to playing outside, it is helpful to be aware of what is really dirty some of the dangers to avoid health problems.

 Which Bugs to Avoid

 Many bugs are harmless and no child should grow up without the experience of a pet caterpillar.
-The bugs that pose a threat are West-Nile carrying mosquitos, ticks which can carry Lyme disease, Black Widow or Brown Recluse spiders whose bites can require medical care, and stings from bees or other insects if the person stung has an allergy.
+The bugs that pose a threat are West Nile carrying mosquitos, ticks that can carry Lyme disease, Black Widow or Brown Recluse spiders whose bites can require medical care, and stings from bees or other insects if the person stung has an allergy.

 The Dirty…on Dirt